 …

-r) In the maritime mobile service, this frequency is reserved for experimental use for future applications or systems (e.g. new AIS applications, man over board systems, etc.).
-If authorized by administrations for experimental use, the operation shall not cause harmful interference to, or claim protection from, stations operating in the fixed and mobile services.
-(WRC-12)
+r) In the maritime mobile service, this frequency is reserved for usage of autonomous maritime radio devices Group B using AIStechnology.
+Such use should be in accordance with the latest version of Recommendation ITU-R M.[AMRD].
+(WRC-19)

 5/1.9.1/5.3 For Method B2